 Habitat Preferences: Sandy soil.

-Invasive/Noxious Weed Information: The state of Arkansas considers the genus Crotalaria noxious weeds.
+Invasive/Noxious Weed Information: The state of Arkansas considers all members of the genus Crotalaria as noxious weeds.

 Comments: Low Rattlebox is a high desert species.
 Field specimens of Crotalaria pumila very greatly between plants.